 Be bold, be curious and have the courage to stay true to your own principles of what travel means to you.
 Be honest with yourself about your why; there is no point in fulfilling someone else’s aspirations.
 Other than that, break it down into smaller checkpoints: cities, countries and continents, or the overall goal will be overwhelming.

 What advice would you give someone who wanted to go on their first cycling adventure?

 Absolutely go for it!
 I’ve met so many different types of people on their own cycling journeys, for their own reasons, choosing their own routes at their own speed.
 Start local and pick a part of the country that appeals to you.
 I’m confident, even if you don’t love it, you won’t regret setting off.

-You can hear more about Geordie Stewart and his round the world adventure at www.geordiestewart.co.uk
+You can learn more about Geordie Stewart and his adventures at www.geordiestewart.co.uk.